martinezpenya/ED-CFGS-2122/UD01/UD01_EN.md

     E --> F
 ```

-- **Iteration **: the conditional loop "while condition, do statements", which executes the statements repeatedly as long as the condition is met.
+- **Iteration **: the conditional loop "`while condition, do statements`", which executes the statements repeatedly as long as the condition is met.

 ``` mermaid
 graph TD